perymimon/react-anime-manager/Algorithem.md

 state, phase
 --------------
-each new item will start with APPEAR.
+each new item will start with APPEAR. each state must pointed to most recent item, all the time.

 when updated tracking array will arrive, new `phase` calculated for the item(*): if item is on the same index on tracking array as in the previous tracking array, it will be 'STAY'.